Percolation for the stable marriage of Poisson and Lebesgue with random appetites: Proofs

-The idea behind this concept was first used in \cite{HHP2} to prove some tail bounds and after in \cite{FPV} to prove the absence of percolation; both of these cases related to the stable marriage of Poisson and Lebesgue with constant appetites.
+The idea behind this concept was first used in \cite{HHP2} to prove some tail bounds; after, it was also used in \cite{FPV} to prove the absence of percolation when the appetites are constant.